Types of Headaches

 Lavender benefits those of us who are highly strung and wound up.
 These feelings can lead to tension headaches, vision problems, and tense neck and shoulders.
 Lavender tea or tincture is one of the best remedies for stress headaches and the beginning of migraines.
 It helps reduce feelings of stress and tension and relaxes spasms.

 Wood betony is a good remedy for tension and some types of migraines.
-It benefits those who are dealing with physical stress, facial pain, or tend to overthink.
+It benefits those who are dealing with physical stress, facial pain, or who tend to overthink.

 Ginger is a warming herb or essential oil with excellent analgesic properties.
 It has been found beneficial mixed with other herbs and essential oils for relieving pain, promoting circulation, relieving nausea, and helping with migraines.